Parental Preference – Babies

 Start during awake time.
 Babies form attachments to those who respond to their social cues and interact with them frequently in positive ways.
 Make it a point to put away electronics, get on the floor with your baby, and goof off!
 Make them smile, make them laugh, and mirror their expressions and sounds back to them.

 These positive interactions will help strengthen the bond you have and are great for development and forming a secure attachment.
 It may help for mom to leave the room (or even the house) for a short time while dad and baby connect.

 If baby will take a bottle, have dad offer at least one, every day if at all possible.
 Making dad another source of food is a great way to form a positive association.
-It helps baby learn that both parents are there to meet important needs.
+It helps the baby learn that both parents are there to meet important needs.

 For extra benefit, strip baby down to a diaper and have dad take off his own shirt.
 Skin-to-skin contact releases oxytocin, the love hormone, and helps to calm and regulate the central nervous system.

 Have the non-preferred parent start to participate in the bedtime routine.
-Dad can handle bath time and then give baby to mom to finish up while he stays close by.
-Eventually work towards having him take over the whole routine and put baby to bed.
+Dad can handle bath time and then give the baby to mom to finish up while he stays close by.
+Eventually, work towards having him take over the whole routine and put the baby to bed.
 Again, it may help to have mom leave the room or the house so that baby doesn’t sense her presence.
 This is also easier than fighting the urge to hover or make corrections, which are unlikely to be helpful.

 In time, with patience and consistency, your baby will learn to accept and even embrace both mommy and daddy!

 If your baby isn’t sleeping, no matter who puts them down, we can help!
 Book a free discovery call today to learn more and talk about working together to achieve your goals.